 - The right to have your child live with you.

 If a court order is disobeyed by one party, the other party has the right to file a “Petition for Contempt”.
-If the Judge finds that a party has disobeyed a court order, the Judge can put the party in jail and/or fine him or her, can order that party to pay the other side’s attorney fees, and can order the misbehaving party to post a bond as a guarantee that the contempt will not happen again.
+If the Judge finds that a party has disobeyed a court order, the Judge can order a change in the custody order, order make-up time, put the offending party in jail and/or fine him or her, and can order that party to pay the other side’s attorney fees in order to ensure that the contempt will not happen again.

-There are also many reasons people choose not to get a custody order from a court.
-Some people decide not to get a custody order because they don’t want to get the courts involved.
-These people may have an informal agreement with the other parent that works well for them, or they may think that going to court will result in the other parent being awarded more custody or visitation rights than they are comfortable with.
+There are also many reasons parents choose not to get a child custody order from a court.
+You are not required to get a court order and the absence of a court order does not mean that you have fewer rights than a parent in an intact family.
+Some people decide not to get a custody order because the parents are able to work the custody arrangements out on their own and don’t want to get the courts involved.
+These parents may have an informal agreement with the other parent that works well for them, or they may think that going to court will result in the other parent being awarded more custody or visitation rights than they are comfortable with.
 If you decide not to get a custody order, you and the other parent likely have an equal right to make decisions and decide on living arrangements.
 The exception to this is when paternity has not been established by an unmarried father.

 A lawyer can help you evaluate whether getting a custody order is best under your particular circumstances.